 Editor's Note: This story originally appeared on Living on the Cheap.

-With high numbers of people unemployed right now, and money tight for many families, it’s time to look at real ways to save money during trying times.
+With money tight for many households these days, it’s time to look at real ways to save money during trying times.

 During the Great Depression, people employed 1930s frugality and simple-living tricks to save money and survive the lean years.
 We can take a page from their book and do it again.

 Here are 10 Depression Era hacks and fruga l living ideas that will save you money right now.

 In the 1930s, most everyone had a “Victory Garden” in their backyard, side yard, rooftop or patio pots.
 Like them, you can grow basic vegetables, like tomatoes, from seeds or seedlings, to augment the grocery store produce that is becoming increasingly expensive.

 You can grow herbs in your kitchen window.
 If you’re a gardening newbie, you can tap into lots of help from your local gardening club, horticultural society or university extension office.

 Learn to preserve your own food, too, so you don’t waste any of the food you grow (or even extra produce you buy).
 When you start canning and drying your own foods, you’ll be the poster child for Depression Era-style frugality.

 Get started with the ultimate guide to starting a garden (on the cheap).

 2. Cook your own food